harsh-mohite-09/neogcamp-palindrome-birthday/README.md

 # Project: Palindrome Birthday
 This app tell you whether your birthday is a palindrome or not.

-It not, it also shows the nearest next or previous palidrom date.
+If not, it also shows the nearest next or previous palidrom date.